What is a Retirement mortgage?

 What is a Lasting Power of Attorney (LPA) and why is it important?

-A Lasting Power of Attorney (LPA) is a legal tool that allows you to appoint someone to make certain decisions on your behalf.
+A Property and Financial Affairs Lasting Power of Attorney (LPA) is a legal tool that allows you to appoint someone to make decisions about your money and property on your behalf.
 The appointed person can manage your finances for you in the future if you reach a point where you are no longer able to make decisions for yourself.

-The Society especially recommends LPAs to older borrowers as this ensures the mortgage payments and other aspects of your finances can continue to be dealt with in the event of you losing your mental capacity during your lifetime.
-To find out more about LPAs click here.
+The Society especially recommends that older borrowers take this type of LPA as this ensures the mortgage payments and other aspects of your finances can be easily dealt with by your family or other trusted representative in the event of you losing your mental capacity during your lifetime.

 The Society strongly recommends that anyone considering this product take independent legal and financial advice before entering into the mortgage contract.